supasuma/react-teaching/src/pages/2-react-component-lesson.md

 ---
-title: "Component"
+title: "Components & Props - BFF's 4 lyf"
 ---
-As briefly touched on in our JSX lesson:-
+As briefly touched on in the JSX lesson:-

 >Components let you split the UI into independent, reusable pieces, and think about each piece in isolation. -- <cite>React Docs</cite>